DPIRD-DMA/OmniCloudMask/README.md

     * New model release, both faster and more robust to different resolutions.
     * Added torch.compile model compilation.
 ### Version 1.3.1:
-    * Changed default model download destination to platformdirs.user_data_dir
+    * Changed default model download destination to platformdirs.user_data_dir.
-    * Changed exported geotiff metadata nodata value from 0 to None
+    * Changed exported geotiff metadata nodata value from 0 to None.
 ## Features

 -   Process imagery resolutions from 10 m to 50 m, (higher resolutions can be down sampled to 10 m).